Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Capacitated continuous assortment optimization

 The next step is to perturb the baseline preference function with small, positive `bumps' at different locations, such that the corresponding optimal assortment will be a collection of intervals centered around these bumps.
 The perturbed preference functions are, in a sense, close to each other (measured, e.g., by the $L_1$ norm), but correspond to different and possibly even disjoint optimal assortments.
 In particular, let $K\geqslant 2$ be an integer and $N_K:=\floor{K/c}$, and define the \emph{$i$-th bin} as the interval

-Note that, by design, the union of any $K$ distinct bins has combined volume $c$.
-Let $[N_K]:= \{1,\ldots,N_K\}$ be the index set of the bins, and let $\mathcal{A}_K$ denote the collection of all subsets of $[N_K]$ of size $K$, i.e.,\
+Note that this definition differs from the bins presented in Section \ref{sec:capacitatedpolicy}.
+The definition here is convenient as the union of any $K$ distinct bins has combined volume of precisely $c$.
+Let $\mathcal{D}_K$ denote the collection of all subsets of $[N_K]$ of size $K$, i.e.,\

-For each collection of bins $I \in \mathcal{A}_K$ we now define a preference function $v_I$ that, roughly speaking, consists of the baseline preference function with small, positive bumps added at all bins $B_i$, $i \in I$.
+For each collection of bins $I \in \mathcal{D}_K$ we now define a preference function $v_I$ that, roughly speaking, consists of the baseline preference function with small, positive bumps added at all bins $B_i$, $i \in I$.
 In particular, define the bump function $b(x)$ as the normal probability density function with parameters $\mu=0$ and $\sigma = 0.3$:

 This function is shifted and re-scaled such that the probability mass on $[-1,1)$ is mapped onto $B_i$, as follows.
 For $i \in [N_K]$ and $x \in \R$, let

 be a linear transformation that satisfies $\phi_i(B_i) = [-1, 1)$, and define